BertrandConxy/BertrandConxy/README.md

-<p align=center></p><hr><h1 align="center">Hello World 👋 <br> I'm Betrand Mutangana Ishimwe</h1><h3 align="center">Full-stack Software Developer and Software Tester  </h3><h4 align="center">I have 2+ years programming experience.</h4>
+<p align=center></p><hr><h1 align="center">Hello World 👋 <br> I'm Betrand Mutangana Ishimwe</h1><h3 align="center">Full-stack Software Developer and Software Tester  </h3><h4 align="center">I have 3+ years programming experience.</h4>
-<p align="center">I am committed to building outstanding UIs so that the user will have a memorable experience interacting with them using modern technologies like React, Next, React Native among others.
-I build RESTful APIs using Ruby and Ruby on Rails and other modern technologies.
+<p align="center">I am committed to building outstanding Softwares so that the user will have a memorable experience interacting with them using modern technologies like React, Next, React Native and fast Backend APIs.
+I build RESTful APIs using Ruby on Rails and Express.
 Manual and automated testing is also part of my daily life where I use technologies like cypress, robot framework, and jest to create test suites and ensure that software applications works as expected<br> It is this dual perspective of both software developer and software test that makes me unique <br>Curiosity is the one that pushes me to learn more and seek for more adventure in this technology world.
 That is why I'm constantly learning and turning into a better version of myself day by day!😎</p>

 <p align="center">
   <em>I'm always <b>